Same-sex marriage in Switzerland: Political parties and support

 Same-sex marriage is supported by the Green Party (GPS/PES), the Social Democratic Party (SP/PS), the Green Liberal Party (GLP/PVL), the Swiss Party of Labour (PdA/PST-POP), The Liberals (FDP/PLR), The Centre (formed in 2021 by the merger of the Christian Democratic People's Party (CVP/PDC) and the Conservative Democratic Party (BDP/PBD)), and Solidarity.
 The Swiss People's Party (SVP/UDC), the Evangelical People's Party (EVP/PEV), the Ticino League and the Federal Democratic Union (EDU/UDF) are mostly opposed.
 In 2017, Gerhard Pfister said he believed that around two-thirds of Christian Democratic lawmakers opposed same-sex marriage.
 However, a 2019 survey showed that about 83% of CVP candidates running in the October 2019 federal election were in favour of same-sex marriage.
 The same survey showed that 48% of SVP candidates were in favour.
 In April 2018, the women's wing of The Liberals voted by 56 votes to 2 to support same-sex marriage.
 On 26 January 2019, the national Swiss People's Party adopted a new party programme.
 A proposal to strike the party's opposition to same-sex marriage was rejected by the delegates with a vote of 126 to 166.

 During a 2019 public consultation on the legalisation of same-sex marriage, the governments of Geneva, Vaud, Zurich, Bern, Basel-Stadt, Basel-Landschaft, Aargau, Luzern, Valais, Schaffhausen, Grisons, Ticino, Fribourg, Neuchâtel, St. Gallen, Solothurn, Jura, Glarus, Appenzell Ausserrhoden, Zug, Uri and Thurgau expressed support for the opening of marriage to same-sex couples, while the governments of Schwyz, Nidwalden, Appenzell Innerrhoden and Obwalden expressed opposition.
 Several organisations and associations also indicated their support, including LGBT and feminist groups, Operation Libero, the National Ethics Committee, ProFamilia CH, the Swiss Psychological Society, and religious groups such as the Old Catholic Church, the Protestant Church of Switzerland and the Swiss Federation of Jewish Communities.
 Opposition was found mainly among pro-life and religious groups, including the Episcopal Conference of Switzerland.

-On 15 August 2019, Gottfried Locher, president of the Protestant Church of Switzerland, declared his personal support for same-sex marriage.
+On 15 August 2019, Gottfried Locher, president of the Protestant Church, declared his personal support for same-sex marriage.
 In November 2019, the Protestant Church voted to support the opening of marriage to same-sex couples.
 This followed a June 2019 statement from the church, "We are created by God.
 We cannot choose our sexual orientation.
 We perceive it as an expression of creative fullness."